KratosMultiphysics/CoSimIO/docs/tutorials/python/integration_co_sim_io.md

 ```
 sh scripts/build_python.sh
 ```
-This will compile the binaries in the build folder and installs them into the bin subfolder of _CoSimIO_.
+This will compile the binaries install them into the `bin/` subfolder of _CoSimIO_.
 Check [here](../../build_options.md) for the available build options.

 Remember to add the binaries in the bin folder to your `PYTHONPATH`.
 For Linux this should look like the following:
 ```bash